moosecreates/tailtown/services/reservation-service/prisma/migrations/README.md

 2. Ensure PostgreSQL is running and accessible
 3. Check that the database user has sufficient privileges

-For schema-related issues, refer to our [Schema Alignment Strategy](../../README-SCHEMA-ALIGNMENT.md) documentation.
+For schema-related issues, refer to our [Schema Alignment Strategy](../../docs/README-SCHEMA-ALIGNMENT.md) and the project-wide [Schema Alignment Strategy](../../../../docs/development/SchemaAlignmentStrategy.md) documentation.